Azure/azure-webpubsub/samples/javascript/chatapp/Readme.md

 Go to the **Settings** tab to configure the event handler for this `chat` hub:

-1. Click "Add" to add settings for hub `chat`.
+1. Click "Add" to add settings for hub `awpssamplechat`.

 2. Set URL Pattern to `https://<domain-name>.loca.lt/eventhandler` and check `connected` in System Event Pattern, click "Save".